 Volcanic reserves abound and are located in and around Rotorua.
 The more popular reserves include: Te Puia, Waimangu, Waiotapu, Hells Gate and The Hidden Valley.
 It is hard to choose the best one to visit as they all have excellent examples of geysers, mud pools, fumeroles, thermal rivers, volcanic terraces, and hot springs.
 But each is unique and has that special attraction found nowhere else.
 Te Puia has a small Maori village, Waiotapu is the most colourful thermal area, Waimangu has the world's largest boiling lake, and Hells Gate has the the largest hot waterfall in the southern hemisphere.

 Everywhere you go you in Rotorua you will see steam rising from the ground.
-Even the motels offer thermal baths and some of this volcanic energy is tapped to provide electricity to the locals.
+Even motels offer thermal baths and some of this volcanic energy is tapped to provide electricity to the locals.
 New volcanic vents often appear in the most unlikely places.
-Roads, properties, lakes, and even golf courses have heat rising from the ground.
+Roads, properties, lakes, even golf courses have heat rising from the ground.

 Tauranga, on the coast of the Bay of Plenty is one of the fastest growing cities in New Zealand.
-The reason is partly to do with a warm climate and spectacular beaches.
+The reason is partly to do with the warm climate and spectacular beaches.
 The nearby town of Mt Maunganui now joined to Tauranga by a bridge has expansive beaches, nice cafes, and one of the best lookouts in the country, atop an extinct volcano.

-Mt Tarawera last erupted early this century totally destroying the famous Pink and White Terraces, which was nicknamed the" 8th wonder of the natural world".
+Mt Tarawera last erupted early this century totally destroying the famous Pink and White Terraces, which were nicknamed the" 8th wonder of the natural world".
 It was New Zealand's number one tourust attraction.
 The remaining mountain after the eruption has a great gash that divides the volcano.
-You can take walking tours up to the top of this volcano as well as walk around the rim and admire the surrounding view including Lake Tarawera.
+You can take walking tours up to the top of this volcano as well as walk around the rim and admire the surrounding view below including Lake Tarawera.